We have extensive experience in helping couples with their legal needs. Whether you are married, unmarried or in a same sex relationship, we can help.

 If married couples and civil partners do not have Wills in place, the intestacy rules could also apply meaning that their spouse may not inherit the amount of assets that they had intended.
 The intestacy rules also do not provide for step-children.

-We also act for married and unmarried couples who wish to make Lasting Powers of Attorney appointing their partners to act for them should they become unable to make decisions about their property, finances and health and welfare.
+We also act for couples who wish to make Lasting Powers of Attorney appointing their partners to act for them should they become unable to make decisions about their property, finances and health and welfare.
 Being married does not automatically give a person the legal authority to act on their spouse’s behalf.

 We can meet you at home, our office, your office or any other location to suit you.
 We also offer meetings by online video (such as Zoom, Skype and Teams) or by telephone.